marcpfuller/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 For the snap, this can either be by:

-- using a [config-provider-snap] to provide a `configuration.toml` file with the correct aliases, before startup
+- using a [config-provider-snap] to provide a `configuration.yaml` file with the correct aliases, before startup
 - setting the values manually in Consul during or after deployment

 ### Device GPIO